argoproj/argo-cd/docs/user-guide/commands/argocd_account_bcrypt.md

 ### Examples

 ```
-# Generate bcrypt hash for the admin password
+# Generate bcrypt hash for any password
 argocd account bcrypt --password YOUR_PASSWORD
 ```